Speak Directly To a Lawyer Now

 Morning after the night before

 If you have been drinking the previous night, then went to bed and had a decent sleep and drove the following morning honestly thinking that all the alcohol that you consumed the previous night would have been eliminated from your system, a court may be prepared to accept that it was reasonable for you to do so.
-Of course, much depends on your actual reading, the number of hours since your last drink and how much you had to drink the previous night, but if you are in this category, it is worth speaking to a lawyer about the possibility of running this defence.
+Of course, much depends on your actual reading, the number of hours since your last drink and how much you had to drink the previous night – for example, if you had an entire case of beer – it might not have been reasonable for you to think you would be under the limit but if you are in this category, it is worth speaking to a lawyer about the possibility of running this defence.

 The Two Hour Rule

-It is a little known fact that the police cannot rely on a breath test if it was taken over 2 hours since you last drove a car.
+It is a little known fact that the police cannot rely on a breath analysis if it was taken over 2 hours since you last drove a car.
 What this means is that even if the police take a breath test from you, if it was taken more than 2 hours after you drove, that reading may not be able to be used for evidentiary purposes to prove that you were intoxicated.

 Generally, police stay well within the two hour rule but there are times when the rule is breached.
 This is most common in situations where police attend at the scene of an accident.
 Not infrequently, by the time the police arrive at the scene, more than 2 hours has passed since the time of the accident.